das-labor/neopg/PITCHME.md

 * libneopg is the "library for GPG" that never was
 * easy high-level interface
 * transparent in depth
-* all policy decisions replacable (trust interface, passphrase lookup, etc)
+* all policy decisions replaceable (trust interface, passphrase lookup, etc)
 * libgpgme-compatible legacy interface

 ---